-The Meerlust Cabernet Sauvignon 2017 has an intense, vivid purple colour with slight gradation at the rim.
+The Meerlust Cabernet Sauvignon 2018 has an intense, vivid purple colour with slight gradation at the rim.
 On the nose the wine shows pronounced plum and classic cedar wood-cigar box notes with lifted dark fruit aromas.
 There is the characteristic hallmark aromas of fennel and liquorice associated with Meerlust Cabernet.
-On the palate the wine is full bodied but with richness of fruit and supple tannic structure typical of 2017.
+On the palate the wine is full bodied but with richness of fruit and supple tannic structure.
 Already approachable in youth but the intensity, harmony and balance all promise maturation over the next 5-15 years.

 Growing fine wines on the Meerlust Estate has been part of the Myburgh family tradition for eight generations beginning in 1756.
 Long recognized for producing world-class wines the Meerlust Estate is singularly rich in charm and history.